-Activities Outputs Short term Long term Impact Outcomes outcomes A team meeting to organise to outline timeframes and Short progress report outlining outcomes of project Communities New The onshore gas staff commitments for each task, and to identify key meeting effectively knowledge industry collaborators and stakeholders and initial engagements with external collaborators. communicate empowers operates in a concerns. communities socially, Initial engagement with external collaborators and to manage economically, stakeholders as identified during initial project meeting.
-Community current and and awareness about future issues. environmentally Sub-contract with collaborating university complete the impacts and sustainable Collate literature and understanding of the value of A short report outlining the literature assembled, opportunities of Reduced manner brand to key local industries, perceived risks to these brands and impact mechanisms identified for further development is public from resource development study, and research methods and processes to be improved. discontent followed and improved Identify techniques to be employed to protect Industry and social licence. stakeholders from adverse impacts.
-Government is informed of key Improved Human Research Ethics Approvals to be obtained issues of affected industry To complete a study as developed during Task 2 with A short report outlining basic information about the primary practice and ongoing project management to ensure appropriate methods used (e.g. technique employed, size of study, industries. decision protocols are followed. demographics and geographical extent, etc as making to required).
-Indicative and preliminary results may be New regulatory maximise provided where appropriate. policies and benefits and To ensure that the information generated by this A final report documenting project scope, methods industry minimise project is documented and published after thorough and findings. guidelines. costs.
+Activities Outputs Short term Outcomes Long term outcomes Impact The such sus see A team meeting to organise to outline timeframes and Short progress report outlining outcomes of project Communities New The onshore gas staff commitments for each task, and to identify key meeting effectively knowledge industry collaborators and stakeholders and initial engagements with external collaborators. communicate empowers operates in a concerns. communities socially, Initial engagement with external collaborators and to manage economically, stakeholders as identified during initial project meeting.
+Community current and and awareness about future issues. environmentally Sub-contract with collaborating university complete the impacts and sustainable Collate literature and understanding of the value of A short report outlining the literature assembled, opportunities of Reduced manner brand to key local industries, perceived risks to these brands and impact mechanisms identified for further development is public from resource development study, and research methods and processes to be improved. discontent · followed and improved Identify techniques to be employed to protect Industry and social licence. stakeholders from adverse impacts.
+Government is informed of key Improved Human Research Ethics Approvals to be obtained issues of affected industry To complete a study as developed during Task 2 with A short report outlining basic information about the primary practice and ongoing project management to ensure appropriate methods used (e.g. technique employed, size of study, industries. decision protocols are followed. demographics and geographical extent, etc as making to protocols are followed. required).
+Indicative and preliminary results may be New regulatory maximise provided where appropriate. policies and benefits and To open up that the information concurred by this industry minimise To ensure that the information generated by this A final report documenting project scope, methods guidelines. costs. project is documented and published after thorough and findings. guidennes.
+COSIS.
 CSIRO Internal review.
-To assist knowledge transfer via direct communication Knowledge Transfer session communicating results to 1 and discussion of project results with key external GISERA stakeholders according to standard GISERA stakeholders. project procedures.
+4 To assist knowledge transfer via direct communication Knowledge Transfer session communicating results to and discussion of project results with key external GISERA stakeholders according to standard GISERA stakeholders. project procedures.